HBCSD Corruption

 [Pat Escalante – HBCSD Superintendent 2012-2020] “There’s not a cafeteria, there’s not a library, there’s not a, um, it’s not set up as a functioning school.

 CORRECT INFORMATION: There is a kitchen with a serving bay and tray return at North School.
 There is an indoor eating area adjacent to the kitchen.
-Please see the floor plan of North School and photos of the kitchen.
-(TL-NS floor plan), (TL-NS kitchen)
+See the floor plan of North School showing the kitchen and indoor eating area/Multipurpose Room.
+Please also see photos of the North School kitchen.

 The absence of a formal library would not prevent the district from using North School as is for students.
 The District’s other school for K through 3rd students, View School, did not have a dedicated library building either.
 Any existing room at North School can be set up as a library or a separate library can be built.